-Almost one-third of counties operate under the Home Rule system of authority, allowing county governments more flexibility than the alternative Dillon's Rule with more restrictive state control.
-While working within these systems, counties provide critical services to our communities, covering many areas, including public health, infrastructure, emergency response and economic development.
+Almost one-third of counties operate under the Home Rule system of authority, allowing county governments more flexibility than the alternative Dillon's Rule.
+While working within these systems, counties provide critical services to residents in areas such as public health, infrastructure, emergency response and economic development.

-92% OF STATES IN WHICH COUNTIES HAVE AUTHORITY OVER ZONING, THOUGH FOR SOME COUNTIES THIS AUTHORITY ONLY EXTENDS OVER UNINCORPORATED AREAS 90% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO ESTABLISH SPECIAL DISTRICTS 70% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY 75% OF STATES IN WHICH COUNTIES CAN OR MUST PLAY A ROLE IN DISASTER MANAGEMENT 95% OF STATES IN WHICH COUNTIES CAN LEVY PROPERTY TAXES, WHILE ONLY ABOUT HALF OF STATES PERMIT COUNTIES TO LEVY GENERAL PURPOSE SALES TAXES
+92% OF STATES IN WHICH COUNTIES HAVE AUTHORITY OVER ZONING, THOUGH FOR SOME COUNTIES THIS AUTHORITY ONLY EXTENDS OVER UNINCORPORATED AREAS.
+90% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO ESTABLISH SPECIAL DISTRICTS.
+70% OF STATES IN WHICH COUNTIES HAVE THE AUTHORITY TO CALL A LOCAL STATE OF EMERGENCY.
+75% OF STATES IN WHICH COUNTIES CAN OR MUST PLAY A ROLF IN DISASTER MANAGEMENT 95% OF STATES IN WHICH COUNTIES CAN LEVY PROPERTY TAXES, WHILE ONLY ABOUT HALF OF STATES PERMIT COUNTIES TO LEVY GENERAL PURPOSE SALES TAXES.

-County government authority is essential in determining how quickly and effectively counties can respond to the needs of our residents.
+County government authority is essential in determining how quickly and effectively counties can respond to the needs of residents.
+COUNTIES DERIVE AUTHORITY FROM THE STATE.

-COUNTIES

-DERIVE

-AUTHORITY

-FROM THE STATE.

-ON THE GROUND, COUNTY AUTHORITY VARIES SIGNIFICANTLY ACROSS
+ON THE GROUND, COUNTY AUTHORITY VARIES SIGNIFICANTLY ACROSS THE STATES.

-THE STATES.
-Ten states, including Washington and North Dakota, have a mix of Dillon's/Home Rule counties.
-Other states, like Utah or North Carolina, direct the courts to rule favorably toward counties, greatly expanding county flexibility.
+Ten states, including

+Washington and North

+Dakota, have a mix of

+Dillon's/Home Rule

+counties.
+Other states, like

+Utah or North Carolina,

+direct the courts to rule

+favorably toward counties,

+greatly expanding county

+flexibility.

-COUNTY GOVERNMENTS WORK
+COUNTY GOVERNMENTS

-WITHIN STATE-DERIVED AUTHORITY

-TO GOVERN LOCAL COMMUNITIES
+WORK WITHIN STATE-DERIVED AUTHORITY TO GOVERN LOCAL COMMUNITIES.